Pottery made to order | repair and restoration studio in Southern Delaware

 Epoxy curing is a thermosetting polymerization process, meaning that once the chemical reaction begins, it continues until the material hardens permanently.
 The reaction occurs when the epoxy resin and hardener are mixed, initiating crosslinking between molecules.
 This reaction is exothermic, releasing heat as bonds form.

 The rate of this chemical reaction depends strongly on temperature.
 According to the Arrhenius equation, which describes how reaction rates change with temperature, even a small increase in temperature significantly increases molecular activity.
 As temperature rises, molecules move faster and collide more frequently, which accelerates the formation of crosslinks.
+In practical restoration terms, this is why cold rooms slow curing dramatically, while controlled warmth can make epoxy cure faster and more predictably.

 COPYRIGHT Lakeside Pottery LLC ; COPYRIGHT; Protected by Copyscape including reporting to search engines